All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 It is difficult to assess the provenance of each of the ancient statues and busts which embellish Casa de Pilatos.
 The large majority comes from Italy, some could have been found at Italica and a few are XVIth century imitations of ancient statues.
 All were largely completed/restored in line with the usage of the time.

-Palacio de la Condesa de Lebrija: courtyard with ancient "opus sectile" (marble inlay) floors
+Palacio de la Condesa de Lebrija: courtyard with ancient "opus sectile" (marble inlay) floors (you may wish to see those of Villa Adriana near Tivoli)

 In 1901 Regla Manjon Mergelina, a childless widow with a fortune, bought a small palace in the centre of the town.
 She embellished it with ancient statues and mosaics which in those years were being found at Italica and at some Roman villas in the environs of Seville.
-In 1914 she was bestowed with the title of Countess of Lebrija, a town of Roman origin, near Sanlucar de Barrameda, her birthplace at the mouth of the Guadalquivir.
+In 1914 she was bestowed with the title of Countess of Lebrija, a town of Roman origin, near Sanlucar de Barrameda, her birthplace at the mouth of the River Guadalquivir.

 Palacio de la Condesa de Lebrija: Roman floor mosaics: (left) Ganymedes; (right) a Gorgon; the image used as background for this page shows a decorative detail of another Roman floor mosaic